ENG 501, 502: Graduate Creative Writing Tutorial I, II (4,4) Brown, Dillard, Hankla, Larsen, Moeckel, Poliner

 This course explores the development of literature (poetry, fiction, autobiography, etc.) that employs a “jazz aesthetic.”
 The philosophical/aesthetic role that jazz improvisation has played in the development of Modernist and Post- Modernist critique will also be examined.
 Artists discussed include Charles Mingus, Jack Kerouac, Bob Kaufman, Amiri Baraka, Nathaniel Mackey, Miles Davis, Anthony Braxton, Jayne Cortez, and several others.
 The course entails the development of a creative and critical portfolio of jazz-inspired writing.
 Not offered 2013–14.

 ENG 521: Screenwriting (4) Dillard

 An intensive hands-on course in the art of writing for the screen, for beginners and for writers experienced in other genres (fiction, poetry, and creative nonfiction).
 Screenings, writing exercises, and workshop-style critiques comprise the course.
-Offered Term 1.
+Not offered 2013-14.

 ENG 523: Cinematic Adaptation (4) Dillard

 Students go through the entire process (from analysis of the story to outline to treatment to screenplay) of adapting a work of fiction for the screen.
 The course also includes close study of works of fiction that have previously been adapted for the cinema, as well as the resulting screenplays and films.

 This course examines the aesthetics of textual performance as it has been applied to the performative aspect of poetry.
 Students will develop methods of critiquing and perform a broad range of aesthetic expression that incorporates poetry with other media.
 Poets to be discussed include Jayne Cortez, Ed Sanders, and several others.
 This course is a composite seminar/practicum.